SiebeA/YouTubeVideo_transcript_topicAlert/README.md

     - Identify the bottleNeck
     - Only import last X transcripts (if you want recent search alerts, you don't need the older transcripts')
 ## Nice to Haves
+- execute the script WHEN system startup
+- for Transcripts, instead of cutting of at 200, cut of at a word boundary
 - in [Transcript_scraper_with_specifiedMaximum]: Automatically delete the older version of the transcript file
 - enable the program to search sub-word-patterns (now only whole word patterns are searchable with re.findall)
 - Return a link with a timestamp embedded